barfdaneh/extension/README.md

 These javascript functions are made available to web apps through injection of `window.nostr` script element defined in `nostr-provider.js` into the DOM.

-AKA Profiles uses the same app permission model as nos2x
+Barfdaneh uses the same app permission model as nos2x

 ## User Guide